simsta1/poc-prefect-containerized/README.md

 # poc-prefect-containerized
->Proof of concept for an easy containerized flow with prefect in a local environment.
+>Proof of concept for simple containerized flows with prefect in a local environment.
 The repo structure can be used as a template and the flow* folders removed respectively.

 ## Pre-Requisites
 - Docker installed, if run with cuda -> nvidia-docker installed